Old Mine Road: Frontier fortifications

-During the French and Indian Wars in the mid-18th century, eight fortified houses were made along the Delaware River from Phillipsburg to Port Jervis.
+During the French and Indian Wars in the mid-18th century, eight fortified houses were built along the Delaware River from Phillipsburg to Port Jervis.
 The first fort was near Belvidere and they were about eight miles apart.
 The next house was Isaac Van Campen's house near Walpack.
 The trail led through the Kittatinny Mountain northwest of Blairstown, and followed along the eastern side of the Delaware River.
 At no time did the trail go through the Gap and through Pahaquarry.
 The last fortified house was west of Port Jervis.

 Tocks Island

-Due to a huge hurricane in 1955 along the Delaware River, the US Army Corps of Engineers asked Congress to authorize the building of a dam at Tocks Island to control flooding along the Delaware River.
+Due to severe flooding of the Delaware River caused by Hurricane Diane in 1955, the US Army Corps of Engineers asked Congress to authorize the building of a dam at Tocks Island.
 The necessary area around the Delaware River was acquired through condemnation by the U.S. Government; however, due to constant protests by area residents which were eventually taken up by elected officials such as the Governor of New Jersey, the dam was never built.
 In 1965, President Johnson signed a law creating the Delaware Water Gap National Recreation Area.
 Up into the mid-1970s, a total of 15,000 people were asked to vacate their homes and summer cottages before the dam was cancelled; these land takings were incorporated into the Recreation Area in 1978.